Hi readers, I have been silent for a while so it wouldn’t be right to start this post without a life update.

 In my short time as a contractor I throughly enjoyed being able to manage my own time and having the ownership to make decisions that would benefit my client.
 The best part was working with a team who made me feel welcome and supported me throughout the project.
 It is rare for clients to make you feel like almost one of their own.
 Transition from a placement student to a paid consultant was interesting.
 In the process I developed a number of transferable skills that has been instrumental in my current role.
 I may dedicate another blog to explaining the challenges of transitioning from a student to a professional.
 To be honest I will most likely ask a few trusted professional to contribute their learnings to this as I am relatively a newbie and still transitioning .
 I’d love to know if this is something you’ll be interested in reading so feel free to leave a comment.

-It’s that time of the year again, after Christmas, when we all start doing a little bit of reflection, it’s a bit corny if you ask me.
+It’s that time of the year again, when we all start doing a little bit of reflection, it’s a bit corny if you ask me.
 I say that but I’m probably going to do the exact same thing, hypocritical or what?
-Jokes aside, we live our lives without a care for a good 360 days and then BAM in the last weeks of … Continue reading How to recover from a “bad” year?
+Jokes aside, we live our lives without a care for a good 360 days and then BAM in the last weeks of the year … Continue reading How to recover from a “bad” year?

 Sorry lads, this post is mainly for my ambitious Women, my strong, independent, female bosses.
 Lol, I promise I am being serious.
 A lot of us are go-getters and are constantly looking for ways to make those coins.
 Whilst starting a business shouldn’t just be about making money, it would be a lie to say that making money is not important… Continue reading FEW (Female Entrepreneur Week)